 Turkey’s Aegean coast takes on many guises as you head south from the cool waters of the Dardanelles, across the Troad peninsula to classical Ephesus and Labraunda, with Bodrum – ancient Halicarnassus – as your final port of call.

-The Mediterranean coast, littered with archaeological sights, is in two halves: to the west the Taurus mountains dramatise the Turquoise coast.
+We divide the Mediterranean coast, littered with archaeological sights, into two halves: to the west the Taurus mountains dramatise the Turquoise coast.
 To the east the plains stretch towards less visited Tarsus and Antakya.

-Turkey’s heartland has some of the world’s earliest civilisations, Hittites, King Midas, the great Seljuk cities of Konya and Divriği as well as the capital of Ankara.
-The dramatic Lake District and fairytale Cappadocia are here too.
+Turkey’s heartland is home to some of the world’s earliest civilisations – the Hittites, King Midas, the Seljuks of Konya… Fairytale Cappadocia is here too, as well as Roman Angora, the modern capital of Ankara.

-The Black Sea retains its mystique, thousands of years after Xenophon's men retreated towards it shouting, 'The sea! the sea!'
-From Amasra to Trabzon, a wildly hostile coast conceals emerald mountains, rain forests and tea gardens.
+The Black Sea still retains its mystique thousands of years after Xenophon’s men retreated towards it shouting, ‘The sea! the sea!’.
+A wildly hostile coastline with an astonishing hinterland.